-The forestry component of the model is based on earlier work to develop an Irish IO Forestry Model (see Ní Dhubháin, 2009).
-This analysis utilises the same coefficients for the forestry sector (described in Table 4), using expert judgement to disaggregate.
-A comprehensive forest industry economic survey would be required to further improve the structure of the IO model for the forestry primary and processing sectors.
+In developing the forestry component of the model, we draw upon work of colleagues in UCD and UCC who developed an Input-Output Model for Forestry (see Ní Dhubháin, 2009).
+In our model, we utilise the same coefficients for the forestry sector described in Table 9, using expert judgement to disaggregate.
+A forest industry economic survey is planned to improve the structure of the Input-Output model for the forestry primary and processing sectors.

-Distribution of Output by Source of Input in Forestry
+Table 13 Distribution of Output by Source of Input in Forestry